Jay-the-scientist/king-county-housing-price-prediction/README.md

 # King County Housing Price Prediction

-## Objective
 This project analyzes housing data from King County to build models for predicting home sale prices.
 The goal is to aid in real estate investment decisions.

+## Objective
-With the use-case of being a data analyst at a real estate investment trust, I was tasked with determining factors that influence housing prices and developing predictive models.
+As a data analyst at a real estate investment trust, I was tasked with determining factors that influence housing prices and developing predictive models.
 This will help assess markets and value of potential properties to purchase.

 ## Installation
 Install the required Python libraries with: